PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for DVAX was 10.30% last year, while for this year it is 14.49%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for DVAX was 14.49% last year, while for this year it is 6.62%.
+Since the AR to sales is decreasing by -7.87% the stock passes this criterion.

-DVAX's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.
+DVAX's trailing twelve-month Debt/Equity ratio (11.87%) is too high, according to this methodology.
+You can find other more superior companies that do not have to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]